 With repercussions as far reaching as these, I cannot overemphasize the importance of consulting an experienced criminal defense attorney in Madison, Wisconsin if you’re currently facing sexual offense charges no matter how serious they may be.

-If you're facing rape charges in Wisconsin or other sensitive criminal charges, don't lose hope.
+If you're facing sex offense charges in Wisconsin or other sensitive criminal charges, do not lose hope.
+Criminal Defense Attorney Pat Stangl has successfully dismissed, amended or reduced a wide variety of sexual offense cases across Wisconsin.

 If you or someone you know is in need of legal assistance defending against a sexual offense in Wisconsin, Attorney Stangl is happy to make available to you at no obligation a free and discreet consultation to answer your questions about the charges you're facing, including potential penalties under Wisconsin law, and explore your options for defense.
 Click the link below and request your confidential consultation right away.